The Eighteenth Century Is a Mess. And That’s Why It Is Important: Teaching Eighteenth-Century Literature in 2034, by Dr Adam J Smith

 When and where?

-The event will be performed on Saturday the 20th of April at 2 pm in the York St John Creative Centre Auditorium as part of the York International Shakespeare Festival.
+The event will be performed on Saturday the 20th of April at 2 pm and 7.30pm in the York St John Creative Centre Auditorium as part of the York International Shakespeare Festival.
 Tickets are only £15 at full price, with students and concessions only paying £5.

 When buying tickets also look out for and consider buying a Pass It On Ticket which we can offer to community members who may not otherwise be able to attend as we want to make it possible for as many members of the community to come to festival performances!